-9 Design Fixes That Quietly Upgrade Your Short-Term Rental
+Design Fixes That Quietly Upgrade Your Short-Term Rental

 1. Tile Baseboards Instead of Painted Trim

 DIY?
-Not really
+Not recommended

 2. Floating Vanities and Built‑In Seating